ska-low/aavs_uv/README.md

         The AAVS DAQ receiver code in aavs-system has some info on the HDF5 format, here: https://gitlab.com/ska-telescope/aavs-system/-/blob/master/python/pydaq/persisters/corr.py
     """

-def phase_to_sun(uv: UVData, t0: Time) -> UVData:
-    """ Phase UVData to sun, based on timestamp

-    Computes the sun's RA/DEC in GCRS for the given time, then applies phasing.
-    This will then recompute UVW and apply phase corrections to data.

-    Note:
-        Phase center is set to 'sidereal', i.e. fixed RA and DEC, not 'ephem', so that we can apply calibration solutions taken at time t0 (where the Sun was when calibration was run, not where it is now!)

-    Args:
-        uv (UVData): UVData object to apply phasing to (needs to have a phase center defined) t0 (Time): Astropy Time() to use to compute Sun's RA/DEC

-    Returns:
-        uv (UVData): Same UVData as input, but with new phase center applied
-    """

 ```

 #### Dependencies